wesleys-theory/RoPaSci360-B/README.md

   invert the moves given to the referee and invert the moves coming from the referee

 - Have a token run away if things are looking bad to guarantee draw

+**IN THIS UPDATE**
+- removed is_legal function, implement legal move generation on the fly to save time
+- new feature which takes into account hexes with more than one token on them
+    - idea being that it is bad to have, for example, 2 rocks on one hex as they can both be killed at once

+- another new feature: difference in remaining throws
+- added random player
+- need to bugfix move generating; still generating illegal moves